followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/30 Data Formatting/22 Numeric Formats.md

         }
     };

 Note that you must not set the **type** option if you use a Globalize formatter.
-Also, this approach might require additional [CLDR modules](https://github.com/jquery/globalize/blob/master/README.md#2-cldr-content) not shipped with the DevExtreme package.
+Also, this approach might require additional <a href="https://github.com/jquery/globalize/blob/master/README.md#2-cldr-content" target="_blank">CLDR modules</a> not shipped with the DevExtreme package.